joaomilho/what-is-programming-curry-on/README.md

 Since not all data can be executed, we need some criteria to distinguish mere data and software.
 The best criteria seems to be the author's intent.

 There's a key difference in saying that when resting software *is* just data and that it *can be seen* as just data.
 When a program is compiled it is taken by the compiler as just data.
-Even parts of a program can intercheangibly be taken as data, like functions that are passed to functions. <sup>7</sup>
+Even parts of a program can interchangeably be taken as data, like functions that are passed to functions. <sup>7</sup>

 ##### Programming as writing